jhaskinsjr/nebula/README.md

 Thus, all the services for core 0 are executed on the server picard.local, and all the services for core 1 are executed on the server riker.local.
-Both cores are Oroblanco cores, and both are identically configured.
+Both cores are Pompia cores, and both are identically configured.
 Both will commence execution when the init.nebula "run" command is executed by the launcher.